UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software.md

 ### CRYSTAL

+CRYSTAL is a general-purpose program for the study of crystalline solids.
+The CRYSTAL program computes the electronic structure of periodic systems within Hartree Fock, density functional or various hybrid approximations.

 CRYSTAL is commercial software which is available free of charge to UK academics.
 You must obtain a license from Crystal Solutions: [How to get CRYSTAL - Academic UK license](http://www.crystalsolutions.eu/cat/crystal-cryscor/academic-uk).
 You need to create an account and then request to be upgraded to Academic UK.
 Access to CRYSTAL is enabled by being a member of the reserved application group `legcryst`.
 For proof of access we accept emails from CRYSTAL saying your account has been upgraded to "Academic UK", or a screenshot of your account page showing you have the full download available rather than just the demo version.

 ```